-The Carers Support Team currently facilitates groups for parent carers at Netherton Family Wellbeing Centre (Thursdays) and at Parenting 2000 (Wednesdays) in Southport (term time only) - timetables below.
+The Carers Support Team currently facilitates groups for parent carers at Netherton Family Wellbeing Centre (Thursdays) and at The Life Rooms (Wednesdays) in Southport (term time only).

 These groups are a great way to get support, information, and hear about other people's experiences - guidance can be given around assessment pathways and access to services through comprehensive signposting.
 The purpose of these support groups is to improve the health and wellbeing of parent carers as well as provide information and advice from other organisations that work with parent carers and their children in Sefton.